ringarochkryss/artstore/README.md

 #### Webshop
 * If many artist would use the site, some sort of limit for how many items from each artist allowed would be good to have
-* If many users -add paging to the site
 * Add more info about the products, sizes, quality etc.
 * A system of how to pay the artists and how to get the actual products to the customers has to be developed
 * Notice when product is sold out